 To Make The Cauliflower Crust

-- Bring a pot of salted water to a boil and blanche the cauliflower for 1-2 minutes.
-Place in a cheese cloth or tea towel and squeeze out all the liquids.
+- Bring a pot of salted water to a boil and blanch the cauliflower for 1-2 minutes.
+Place in a cheesecloth or kitchen towel and squeeze out all the liquids.
 It’s important to squeeze out as many liquids as possible.

-- Mix with the egg, ¼ cup mozzarella cheese, parmesan and oregano.
-Knead to make a dough.
+- Mix with the egg, ¼ cup mozzarella cheese, parmesan, and oregano.
+Knead to make dough.